leenasohail/PhysiGym/man/TUTORIAL_physigym.md

 This is done in the custom_modules/embedding/physicellmodule.cpp in the physicell_step function.
 Please have a look at this function.

-At line around 190, you will find already prepared, commented out example code, for action and observation, for all possible parameter, variable and vector types.
+At line around 170, you will find already prepared, commented out example code, for action and observation, for all possible parameter, variable and vector types.

 Let's first focus on the action.
 The only thing left to do is to connect our drug_dose parameter with the already implemented set_microenv function.
-After the commented-out action example code, at line 225, inserts the following line.
+After the commented-out action example code, at line 203, inserts the following line.

 ```C++
 // add drug
 set_microenv("drug", parameters.doubles("drug_dose"));
 ```

-Similar to observation.
+2.2 Edit the custom_modules/embedding/physicellmodule.cpp file.

-We simply have to update our cell_count parameter with the actual cell count.
+For observation, we simply have to update our cell_count parameter with the actual cell count.
-After the commented out observation example code, at around line 270, insert the following line.
+After the commented out observation example code, at around line 245, insert the following line.

 ```C++
 // receive cell count